JingxiHarveC/MyYelpClone/README.md

 ## Notes

-Did not managed to make the search function work.
+Did not manage to make the search function work.

 ## License